Showing posts with label Literature. Show all posts

 ¹ Owen Barfield, Saving the Appearances: A Study in Idolatry, Wesleyan University Press, 1988.
 On original participation: “a dim consciousness that man and nature were somehow one.”

-• Revised and developed with assistance of Co-Pilot AI, December 2025
+• Revised and developed, December 2025

 Saturday, 27 March 2021